aimerbam/asymptotic_formulas_RNA/README.md

-# Asymptotic Formulas OF RNA
+# Asymptotic Formulas Of RNA
 These are asympotitic formulas of the number of saturated and optimal extended 2-regular simple stacks in the Nussinov-Jacobson energy model.